ibm-cloud-docs/appid/mfa.md

 3. Select **SMS** as your **Authentication method**.

-4. In the **SMS channel** tab, configure your Nexmo account information.
+4. In the **SMS channel** tab, configure your Vonage account information.

-    1. If you don't already have an account with Nexmo.
+    1. If you don't already have an account with Vonage.
 Create one.

-    2. From the Nexmo dashboard, click **SMS**.
+    2. From the Vonage dashboard, click **SMS**.

     3. In the **Code it yourself** section, copy your API key and paste it in the **key** box in the {{site.data.keyword.appid_short_notm}} dashboard.

-    4. Copy the **API secret** in the Nexmo dashboard and paste it in the **Secret** box in the {{site.data.keyword.appid_short_notm}} dashboard.
+    4. Copy the **API secret** in the Vonage dashboard and paste it in the **Secret** box in the {{site.data.keyword.appid_short_notm}} dashboard.

     5. Enter [the ID](https://help.nexmo.com/hc/en-us/articles/217571017-What-is-a-Sender-ID) that you want to send messages from.
 A valid number format follows the [E.164 international numbering format](https://en.wikipedia.org/wiki/E.164).
 For example, a US number takes the form `+1 999 888 7777 `.
 You must specify both the country code, starting with a `+` symbol and the national subscriber number.
-In some countries, Nexmo supports alpha-numeric sender IDs. {{site.data.keyword.appid_short_notm}} uses the value that you enter as Nexmo's sender ID.
-So, if they are supported by Nexmo, you can use the IDs with {{site.data.keyword.appid_short_notm}}.
+In some countries, Vonage supports alpha-numeric sender IDs. {{site.data.keyword.appid_short_notm}} uses the value that you enter as Vonage's sender ID.
+So, if they are supported by Vonage, you can use the IDs with {{site.data.keyword.appid_short_notm}}.